J.T. Realmuto’s 3-run homer helps Phillies beat Yankees 5-4

+PHILADELPHIA (AP) — Hector Neris didn’t back down with the game on the line and Aaron Judge at the plate.

-PHILADELPHIA (AP) — J.T.
-Realmuto hit a three-run homer, Hector Neris struck out Aaron Judge in a big spot and the Philadelphia Phillies beat the New York Yankees 5-4 Thursday night.
+J.T.
+Realmuto hit a three-run homer, Neris struck out Judge in a big spot and the Philadelphia Phillies beat the New York Yankees 5-4 Thursday night.

 Phillies starter Zach Eflin allowed two unearned runs and four hits, striking out five in four innings in his first start this season.
 A beleaguered bullpen surrendered two runs the rest of the way on Gary Sanchez’s two-run homer off Nick Pivetta.